The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 Mainland China is more conservative.
 However, it’s easy to live here as a foreigner with lots of western conveniences, familiar brands, and amiable people – who are used to navigating the everyday bureaucracies.

-China as an Expat Destination
+Overview of China as an Expat Destination

 - Living costs: Life in mainland China costs around 50 per cent less in terms of rent and 42 per cent less for consumer goods.
 In Hong Kong, things get a lot pricier.
 In comparison, rent is 128 per cent more expensive than in the UK.